 - Bring a portable water bottle with you.
 All three of us took our water bottles everywhere with us.
 Drink plenty of water- don’t forget!!
 It is the number one way to help your body adjust to the higher altitude.

-When driving up to pike’s peak a few things to keep in mind: make sure you have a full tank of gas, or at least half a tank.
-Driving up to Pike’s Peak is a hard, steady climb so your car may not make it.
-Make sure your car is tuned up and in good running shape and that your vehicle has a low gear availability because continuously going downhill can make your brakes get hot and go out- that is definitely something you do not want to happen.
-Be sure to listen carefully to the advice they give you when entering and you will be just fine.
-There is a checkpoint halfway down the mountain where they do make you stop, and a ranger will check your brakes for you – a tremendously helpful thing!
-There is a train that is the more traditional way to get up to pike’s peak, but unfortunately for us it was down for maintenance.
-How great of an experience that would have been though?
-One quick side note, on our way to Pikes Peak we did stop to peek at Santa’s Workshop.
-They had rides and attractions that you could see from the parking lot.
-We unfortunately did not get to experience the magic of what was inside because we were pressed for time, but it looked so fun and magical, especially for children.
+Another great place we went while in Colorado Springs was to visit the Anasazi Cliff Dwellings.
+If you are a lover of history, then this is right up your alley.
+They have the pueblo museum and cave museum.
+It was 10$ for 12 and over and so worth it.
+We also went downtown Manitou Springs and had a lovely dinner outside at a fondue restaurant and walked the cute downtown streets of Manitou Springs.
+Our two days in Colorado Springs was filled with adventure and wonder.
+We ate at too many delicious restaurants.
+I cannot remember all the names of the wonderful restaurants we ate, and I wish I did but here is a list of the ones I did remember.
+There was Uncle Sam’s Pancake House, Savelli’s Pizza & Subs, The Kitchen, Garden of The Gods Market & Café and more.
+I would recommend these restaurants hands down 10 out of 10!
+The next day we woke up and packed up our car and headed out but first we stopped and had an amazing breakfast at this place called Grandmother’s Kitchen ’it was so good!
+After breakfast we ended our Colorado Springs stay with a visit to Pike’s Peak aka America’s Mountain.
+That was something to see!
+Pike’s Peak is the highest summit of the southern front range of the Rocky Mountains.
+Tickets to enter were 15$ per person, it is a 19-mile paved road that you can enjoy at your leisure.
+We wanted to get to the summit!
+So, we drove up the 19-mile road and enjoyed the scenic views of lakes, mountains and wildlife.
+We stopped at mile marker 16 and it was there we took a shuttle for the rest of the way to the summit.
+There are multiple shuttles that run every 5-10 minutes to pick you up and take you to the summit and bring you back to your vehicle at whatever mile marker you’re parked at.
+When driving up to pike’s peak a few things to keep in mind, make sure you have a full tank of gas or at least half a tank.
+Driving up to Pike’s Peak is a hard-steady climb so your car may not make it.
+Make sure your car is tuned up and in good running shape and that your vehicle has a low gear availability because continuously going downhill can make your brakes get hot and go out and that is something you do not want to happen.
+Just take seriously the advice they tell you when entering and you will be ok.
+There is a checkpoint halfway down the mountain where they do make you stop, and a ranger will check your brakes – a tremendous thing!
+There is a train and was the more traditional way to get up to pike’s peak but unfortunately it is down for maintenance.
+How great an experience that would have been though?
+Quick side note on our way to Pikes Peak we did stop to peek at Santa’s Workshop, they had rides and attractions that you could see from the parking lot.
+We unfortunately did not get to experience the magic of what was inside because we were pressed for time, but it looked so fun and magical, especially for children. https://northpolecolorado.com/